Enjoy this extensive list of yummy high-protein snacks to keep you satisfied and energized all day!

 14. Nuts

-Nuts provide a lot of protein in a yummy little package!
-An ounce of cashews, for instance, contains 5 grams of protein.
+An ounce of cashews contains 5 grams of protein.
 The same amount of almonds has 6 grams of protein.
 Look for raw, unsalted nuts when possible.

 15. Chickpeas

 Chickpeas are pretty impressive.
 The protein and fiber in this legume work together to keep you full.
-They’ve got amino acids, are low on the glycemic index, and the fiber I mentioned is also top-notch for the digestive system.
+Theyโve got amino acids, are low on the glycemic index, and the fiber I mentioned can also be helpful for the digestive system.
+Try my chickpea hummus recipe!

-A serving of cheddar cheese cut into cubes packs 7g of protein, which makes it a great filling, high protein snack.
-Not only that, but you’ll boost your intake of calcium and Vitamin A also.
+A serving of cheddar cheese cut into cubes packs 7g of protein, which makes it a great filling, high-protein snack.
+A 1-oz serving of parmesan contains 11 g of protein.

 17. Energy Bites